Traffic tickets and where to find them.

 Taking a deeper dive, the dashboard allows us to sort the data by offense type; borough in which citation was issued; age, sex, and license-issuing state of citation recipient; as well as by citation issuing agency.
 Interestingly enough, sorting the data by sex shows that men far outweigh women in the number of traffic tickets received citywide over the three year period considered.
 This is all the more startling given that more than 50% of licensed motorists in the United States are in fact female.

 It is also interesting to note that most traffic tickets over this three year period are issued on Wednesday, regardless of borough.
 The reason for this is not immediately apparent but may be attributed in equal parts to mid-week attention span drops and NYPD conspiracy theories.
 There is also unfortunately no way to tell if the data accounts for duplicate or dismissed tickets - this is an area for future dashboard improvement.

 Finally, the question we've all been asking ourselves, is which violations are drivers in the city most keen on committing.
 The data is illuminating on this point.
-It seems that in Brooklyn and Manhattan, disobeying a traffic device is the most common violation while in Staten Island, Queens, and the Bronx speeding is the most popular way to get oneself into a pickle with the police.
+It seems that New York drivers are most likely to get citations for running red lights/stop signs, using their phones while driving, and speeding.

 The last part of the dashboard is a time series of total monthly ticket counts over a four year period from 2014 to 2017.
 We have the option to select a moving average smoother to get a clearer picture of any trends as well as the ability to fit an AR (Auto-Regressive) model for forecasting future ticket issuance.
 Along with the point forecast we also plot an 80% confidence bound.
 It looks like the confidence bound is consistent with the overall variability of ticket counts over the 4 years.
 If the forecast is accurate, however, remains to be seen as data for 2018 is not yet available.